This article describes occasional issues users have encountered with Live 3D Floor Plans. This article describes the steps on a PC or Mac.

 - View your Live 3D Floor Plans from your web account.

 - If you want to continue with browser Edge, use your mouse for navigation.

 Note: When you open your Live 3D Floor Plan from Web Editor, we use Flash to view the Live 3D Floor Plan.
 But when you open your Live 3D Floor Plan from the App or Web Account, then we use WebGl.

 Issues with Internet Explorer

 In most of the cases where users have experienced other problems with Live 3D Floor Plans, browser Internet Explorer was used.
-Our experience shows that in most of the cases the problem was fixed by using a different browser, for example Chrome or Firefox.
+Our experience shows that in most of the cases the problem was fixed by using a different browser, for example Chrome.